Patricia Neal (1926-2010) Papers

 Biographical materials includes personal artifacts, including a baby book created by Neal’s parents, stationery, and family notes; legal documents, such as family passports and Neal’s English driver’s license; and biographical information, containing genealogy, biographical sketches, and Neal’s detailed star charts.

-Correspondence, arranged alphabetically by the surname of the correspondent, covers the span of Neal’s life, including personal, professional, and fan letters, from childhood to her retirement on Martha’s Vineyard.
+Correspondence covers the span of Neal’s life, including personal, professional, and fan letters, from childhood to her retirement on Martha’s Vineyard.

 Neal exchanged correspondence with many costars and celebrities, including Ann Bancroft, Kirk Douglas, Andy Griffith, Samuel Goldwyn, Larry King, (President) Ronald Reagan, and James (Jimmy) Stewart.
 Correspondence with actors and actresses include love letters from actor Peter Cookson, who appeared with Neal in John Loves Mary (1949).
-Many of the letters from Gary Cooper, written during his affair with Neal, were were destroyed, but a few remain.
+Many of the letters from Gary Cooper, written during his affair with Neal, were destroyed, but a few remain.
 Cooper rarely signed his letters, and sometimes used the name ‘Reg’ when writing to Neal, or to Chloe Carter and Jean Valentino, with whom Neal was living, in an attempt to protect himself from public scandal.
 In addition to letters from Cooper, the collection contains what is identified as a key to Cooper’s dressing room at Paramount Studios.